 , chances are it would be shown like this.
 The Theme Park Version

-of Germany (and Prussia
+of Imperial Germany

 , these Germans are likely to be dour, industrious types